Rehabilitation Sciences Main Menu

 Armstrong is only admitting Graduate students for the fall semester, and does not offer rolling admissions.

-- For fall admission, the student application must be mailed to the Armstrong Atlantic State University Graduate School by January 15th.
-A non-refundable application fee of $30 (payable to the Armstrong Atlantic State University) must accompany the application packet.
+- For fall admission, the student application must be mailed to the Armstrong State University Graduate School and postmarked by January 15th.
+A non-refundable application fee of $30 (payable to the Armstrong State University) must accompany the application packet.

-- The contents of the application packet include: Letter of Intent, (3) recommendation forms , official GRE scores, Armstrong Graduate School application, and, and the coursework form.
+- The contents of the application packet include: Letter of Intent, (3) recommendation forms, official GRE scores, Armstrong Graduate School online graduate application, and the coursework form.

-- Original official transcripts from each university attended, regardless of length of attendance or number of credits, are to be sent directly to The Graduate Enrollment Office / 11935 Abercorn Street / Savannah, GA / 31419
+- Original official transcripts from each university attended, regardless of length of attendance or number of credits, are to be sent directly to Office of Graduate Admissions / Armstrong State University/Victor Hall, First Floor/11935 Abercorn Street / Savannah, GA / 31419

 The initial review process for completed files begins in February and takes approximately 6-8 weeks.
 Admission decisions will be made in writing only.